 Lots of different things can cause TMJ and teeth grinding.
 Stress is one common factor, since this can result in uncontrolled grinding and clenching, which may put stress on your jaw muscles.

-However, lots of other things can cause or contribute to TMJ, too.
-Jaw overuse, like chewing lots of tough foods or chewing gum, can cause TMJ.
+However, lots of other things can cause or contribute to TMJ disorder, too.
+Jaw overuse, like chewing lots of tough foods or chewing gum, can cause TMJ disorder.
 Direct trauma to your jaw can also damage your jaw joints, and TMJ can also be caused by some other medical conditions such as arthritis.

 Yes.
 TMJ is a very common cause of headaches and migraines.
-If you have TMJ, you may feel pain and discomfort under your ears, which can radiate to your temples and other parts of your head.
-If you’re experiencing lots of headaches as well as other symptoms like jaw soreness, problems opening your mouth properly, or pain when biting and chewing, you may have TMJ.
+If you have TMJ disorder, you may feel pain and discomfort under your ears, which can radiate to your temples and other parts of your head.
+If you're experiencing lots of headaches as well as other symptoms like jaw soreness, problems opening your mouth properly, or pain when biting and chewing, you may have TMJ or temporomandibular disorder.

 Some patients with TMJ disorder may be more prone to experiencing jaw pain or discomfort during dental procedures, especially if they have to keep their mouth open for an extended period of time.
 In these cases, sedation dentistry may be a helpful option to help the patient feel more relaxed and reduce muscle tension in the jaw.